-Beyond this, I keep busy with a number of side projects on subjects such as the sense of bodily ownership, mental representation (with Daniel Williams), delusions and psychiatric taxonomy (with Peter Clutton and Colin Klein) and belief formation (with Ben Tappin).
-For a list of the papers I’ve written on these and other topics, see my Publications page.
+Beyond my research into anorexia, I keep busy with a number of side projects on subjects involving: the sense of bodily ownership, mental representation, delusions, and psychiatric taxonomy.
+For a list of papers I’ve written on these and other topics, see my Publications page.